Friday, June 29, 2007

 Some go even further.

-( keep in mind: this person wanted to remain annoymous because he doesn't want problems with the authorities).
+"One day, we might even have nightclubs," says one of those involved in the project. ( keep in mind: this person wanted to remain annoymous because he doesn't want problems with the authorities).

 Surprisingly, unlike many African and ehm ehm "Arab" countries, alchohol is banned in Sudan.
 In other words, it is not served anywhere unlike the good old days!
 Before our very own Islamic revolution ( we did have an Islamic revolution in Sudan although it wasn't a revolution and a shah wasn't involved if you know what I mean!) alcohol was served in places and till this day, you can see the empty bars in the Khartoum hotels.